lollipopman/coproc-blog-post/README.md

     [memoize](https://en.wikipedia.org/wiki/Memoization) the calls?
 What
     a fabulous idea!

-Memoizing `ip route` executions against big routing tables doesn't sound too fun, so instead let us try to use memoization to speed up a fancy emoji short code program written in Bash.
-This program reads standard input and scans for emoji short codes, based on their text to speech description provided in Unicode's [Common Locale Data Repository](https://github.com/unicode-org/cldr-json), thus empowering you to make your commit messages more beautiful!
+However, memoizing `ip route` executions against big routing tables doesn't sound too fun, nor is the code small enought for a blog post, so instead let us try to use memoization to speed up a fancy emoji short code parser written in Bash!

+First we will walk through the program without memoization.
+Then we will benchmark the program so we can compare its runtime with the memoized version.
+The program reads standard input and scans for emoji short codes, based on their text to speech description provided in Unicode's [Common Locale Data Repository](https://github.com/unicode-org/cldr-json), thus empowering you to make your commit messages more beautiful!